MiraCosta College works to make sure all students feel welcomed and have the tools

-For more information on these services and programs contact:
+For more information on UPRISE services and program, call 760.757.2121 x6203 or contact:

-UPRISE is a service of the Department of Student Equity.
+Undocumented People Rise in Solidarity and Empowerment (UPRISE) is a service of the Department of Student Equity.
 For general inquiries about all Student Equity programs and services, please contact us at firstname.lastname@example.org or call our main office at 760.757.2121 x6900.